react-native-camera/react-native-camera/docs/RNCamera.md

 Function to be called when native code emit onPictureTaken event, when camera has taken a picture, but before all extra processing happens.
 This can be useful to allow the UI to take other pictures while the processing of the current picture is still taking place.

+### `onRecordingStart`

+Function to be called when native code actually starts video recording.
+Note that video recording might take a few miliseconds to setup depending on the camera settings and hardware features.
+Use this event to detect when video is actually being recorded.
+Event will contain the following fields:

+- `uri` - Video file URI, as returned by `recordAsync`
+- `videoOrientation` - Video orientation, as returned by `recordAsync`
+- `deviceOrientation` - Video orientation, as returned by `recordAsync`

+### `onRecordingEnd`

+Function to be called when native code stops recording video, but before all video processing takes place.
+This event will only fire after a successful video recording, and it will not fire if video recording fails (use the error returned from `recordAsync` instead).

 ### Bar Code Related props

 ### `onBarCodeRead`